Quantize-Sample-and-Verify: LLM Acceleration via Adaptive Edge-Cloud Speculative Decoding: Dynamic Throughput Optimization

 We denote by $T_{\text{SLM}}$ and $T_{\text{LLM}}$ the time required for the SLM and LLM, respectively, to generate a single token.
 Typically, one has the strict inequality $T_{\text{SLM}} \ll T_{\text{LLM}}$ since the LLM has far more parameters, leading to higher memory access and computation latency.
 For example, on an NVIDIA A100 GPU, a large $13$B-parameter model might take around $32$ ms per token, whereas a small $125$M-parameter model needs only about $5$ ms.

 In addition to processing delays, we must account for communication delays between edge and cloud at each iteration $t$.
 Let $L^t$ be the number of draft tokens generated by the SLM and $b^t$ be the number of quantization bits used for each token’s distribution at iteration $t$.
-The uplink transmission time for sending these $L^t$ token probabilities and associated token identities can be modeled as where $V$ is the vocabulary size; $\lceil \log_2 (V)\rceil$ accounts for the bits needed to identify each token; $b^t$ is the number of bits for the quantized probability; and $C^t_u$ is the uplink data rate (in bits/s) at iteration $t$.
+We consider standard packet-level transmission, which reduces protocol overhead as compared to per-token transmission.
+The uplink transmission time for sending these $L^t$ token probabilities and associated token identities can be modeled as where $V$ is the vocabulary size; $\lceil \log_2 (V)\rceil$ accounts for the bits needed to identify each token; $b^t$ is the number of bits for the quantized probability; and $C^t_{\mathrm{u}}$ is the uplink data rate (in bits/s) at iteration $t$.
 Similarly, the downlink time to return the verification results for $L^t$ tokens can be expressed as where $C^t_d$ is the downlink rate and $\lceil \log_2 (L^t\rceil)$ accounts for transmitting the number of accepted tokens.
 In practice, the uplink latency (\ref{eq7}) and downlink latency (\ref{eq8}) also incorporate a fixed overhead due to the transmission of preambles.
 In the following, we assume these additional terms to be negligible, although the analysis can be readily extended to accommodate them.

-As illustrated in Fig.~\ref{Fig2}, combining the computation and communication components, the total latency for one iteration $t$ is where $L^t T_{\text{SLM}}$ is the time for the SLM to generate $L^t$ draft tokens (since it generates tokens one by one); $T^t_u$ is the uplink delay to send those drafts; $T_{\text{LLM}}$ is the cloud verification time (since the LLM verifies $L^t$ tokens in parallel); and $T^t_d$ is the downlink time to receive the results.
+As illustrated in Fig.~\ref{Fig2}, combining the computation and communication components, the total latency for one iteration $t$ is where $L^t T_{\text{SLM}}$ is the time for the SLM to generate $L^t$ draft tokens (since it generates tokens one by one); $T^t_{\mathrm{u}}$ is the uplink delay to send those drafts; $T_{\text{LLM}}$ is the cloud verification time (since the LLM verifies $L^t$ tokens in parallel); and $T^t_{\mathrm{d}}$ is the downlink time to receive the results.
 If the SD process runs for a total of $I$ iterations, the overall decoding latency is the sum over all iterations where we denote $L = [L_1, L_2, \ldots, L_I]$ and $b = [b_1, b_2, \ldots, b_I]$ as the sequences of chosen draft lengths and quantization bits across iterations, respectively.